5 Different Types of Wasps in Minnesota

 This can result in the caterpillar being killed before the first wasp larva can develop.

-If you have a problem with ichneumon wasps, which is also one of the types of wasps in Minnesota, the best thing to do is to try to control the caterpillar population.
+If you have a problem with ichneumon wasps, which are also a type of wasp in Minnesota, the best thing to do is to try to control the caterpillar population.

 This can be done using insecticides or removing potential nesting sites, such as wood.